WISDEM/RAFT/README.md

     This will activate the newly created virtual environment, in which we will install the remaining dependencies.
 After install is complete, when opening a new conda terminal that starts in the "base" environment, you can start with this "raft-env" activation command.

-4. Install the RAFT package into the virtual environment

-        (raft-env) YOUR_PATH/RAFT> pip install -e .

-    This installs RAFT and all of its modules directly from your working directory in "editable" mode, meaning, if you save a change to your source code in the files in "YOUR_PATH/RAFT", future calls to RAFT modules will include those changes.

-5. Install the necessary compilers and build tools for your system
+4. Install the necessary compilers and build tools for your system

         (raft-env) YOUR_PATH/RAFT> cd ..
         (raft-env) YOUR_PATH> pip install meson-python meson ninja cmake